My Lover Swears: Sonnets and Song

 Actor Anelisa Phewa, the TCC Artist in Residence that year, worked with students in the class to develop translations and adaptations of Shakespeare’s sonnets for performance.
 Tholwana blew everyone away with her updated musical version of Sonnet 138, “When my love swears that she is made of truth”.
 (The word sonnet, of course, comes from the Italian sonnetto, a “little song”.)

 Fast forward a couple of years, and Tholwana’s talents as a singer-songwriter have come to the fore again as she marks a new direction in her musical career by creating an EP of sonnet-songs.
-In advance of the event at Vergenoegd Löw, she will be recording a handful of tracks at Wits University’s Chris Seabrooke Music Hall.
+With the help of technical experts in the Wits Music Department, she is carving time out of her busy schedule as a teacher-in-training to record a handful of tracks at the University’s brand new venue, the Chris Seabrooke Music Hall.

 Siphokazi Jonas